Schools Reopening and Getting Back to Custody Schedules

 This may lead to disagreements, as one parent may not want the child to return to school for fear of them becoming infected.
 Or there may be disagreements about custody plans, with one parent preferring the new system they put in place during lockdown.
 How to handle these disputes are not clear cut.
 While you may hope to come to a compromise with the other parent, the stress of lockdown and so many sudden changes can drive the desire to go back to a normal, familiar routine.

 However, while some schools have reopened or utilized some type of hybrid or virtual schooling programs, Pennsylvania courtrooms have also begun to reopen.
 That means if you do have a custody dispute in Montgomery County, as of July 20, 2020, you may be able to present your case before a judge either in an in-person meeting if it is an emergency or in a virtual meeting if it is a non-emergency.
 There are still certain safety restrictions, but you still have the option of speaking to a judge about your case.
 You will want to have legal counsel review your situation and represent you if there is a disagreement.
 In addition, if there is a case of parental kidnapping, you may need to get law enforcement involved.

 If you and your ex have a disagreement about your custody plan, then you should contact a Montgomery County family law attorney at the Law Offices of Sheryl R. Rentz, P.C.
 Our lead attorney can walk you through your rights and help you to determine the best course of action for your child and you.
-Call us toll-free at (866) 290-9292 to schedule a free consultation.
+Call us at (610) 645-0100 to schedule a free consultation.